Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 Stay with your point about the kind of people who the president surrounded himself with during the campaign, during the transition, and now in his presidency.
 You used a different group of words to describe them in the book: You called them grifters, weaklings, convicted and unconvicted felons.
 What does it say that these are the type of people who Donald Trump brings into his inner circle?

-I think that there's been, as I've said publicly a number of times, there's been a lot of really bad personnel choices, some of which were done I know directly by the president, like Mike Flynn, others which were done by his inner circle in the beginning of the of the administration — you know, Reince Priebus, Jared Kushner and Steve Bannon.
+I think that there's been, as I've said publicly a number of times, there's been a lot of really bad personnel choices, some of which were done, I know, directly by the president, like Mike Flynn, others which were done by his inner circle in the beginning of the of the administration — you know, Reince Priebus, Jared Kushner and Steve Bannon.
 These guys made some bad recommendations to him and the president made some bad choices. ...

 But I think the president now understands that because I think, in general, his choices have been much better of late than they were in the beginning. ...
 If you look at some of the Cabinet choices, I think Mike Pompeo is an outstanding choice as secretary of state.
 I think Alex Azar is a much better choice as secretary of health and human services than Tom Price was.

-Your official role was leading the transition, trying to persuade the then-candidate that he might win the presidency — and he was going to need a plan from day one.
+Your official role was leading the transition, trying to convince the then-candidate that he might win the presidency — and he was going to need a plan from Day One.
 You assembled 30 binders full of names of people to be considered for the top jobs, full of drafts of executive orders — 30 binders that you say got thrown in a dumpster right after the election.
 Literally in a dumpster?
 How do you know that?

 I was told.
 I was told by the people that were there ... they made a ceremonial tossing out of that information and, by they, I mean Rick Dearborn and Jared Kushner and Steve Bannon.
 Now, I think to let me go is one thing, to get rid of the work of the 140 people that I led for six months was monumentally stupid — take me out of it.
 The work was not done by me, exclusively.
 It was done by 140 really dedicated, smart, qualified people.
 And I think that the administration has paid a price for that.
 The country has paid a price for that act of arrogance and that act of selfishness because they wanted to now be in charge of what was going to happen.